 Request Payment for These Accident-Related Damages

-A lawyer from our firm can work with you to pursue compensation from the at-fault party.
+A personal injury lawyers from our firm can work with you to pursue compensation from the at-fault party.
 As part of this process, we will help you thoroughly assess the value of your damages.
 In most personal injury lawsuits, you could be entitled to two types of damages:

 - Economic damages